Cynthia Umezulike: Activism for human rights and climate sustainability

 Umezulike is known for her work in human rights, climate advocacy, gender justice, and participation in public forums addressing racism which also include the Black Lives Matter.
 Her legal and academic contributions focus on socio-economic rights, women's empowerment, and climate justice, particularly in vulnerable communities.
 In a 2024 opinion piece published in The Guardian, she advocated for generational change in Nigerian politics, calling for greater inclusion of youth in governance.
 She has also participated in international discussions on environmental and social governance, where she highlighted the importance of values-based communication to foster public trust in climate-related initiatives and at COP29, where she called for the integration of human rights principles into climate policy, with an emphasis on gender-responsive approaches for rural communities affected by climate change.

 Since 2024, Umezulike serves as Vice Chair of the UK Human Rights Lawyers Association, making her one of the youngest Black women to hold a senior executive position in the organization’s history and was named among the Most Influential People of African Descent (MIPAD) under 40 for her contributions to law, policy, and sustainable development.

 In 2025, she coordinated climate sustainability awareness campaigns at several UK universities, including the University of Bedfordshire, combining legal education with environmental outreach and her gender rights activism draws from personal experiences, including surviving child violence and abuse.
 She has also promoted legal and institutional reforms to support rural women’s economic rights in Nigeria and written on structural patriarchy and cultural norms, encouraging discourse on the internalization of gender inequality in African societies.

 Writing

+United Nations Interventions and Thematic Contributions

+Umezulike has made multiple formal written and oral contributions to United Nations mechanisms, influencing global discourse on human rights and sustainable governance.